Connecting students and community professionals

 CCPA recommends that all students seek professional career guidance early.
 These tips can help get the process started:

-The Career and Professional Services Office can help you achieve your goals.
-Stop by the Career and Professional Services Office or contact Stacy Marrow (below) for more career information and resources to help you bridge between academics and career.
+The Career and Intercultural Services Office can help you achieve your goals.
+Stop by or contact Stacy Marrow for more career information and resources to help you bridge between academics and career.